Rkm1999/Rkm1999.github.io/_posts/2021-08-14-whyistartedwithnetworking.md

 # Why I started with networking
 One day, I was just browing on YouTube and I found out about this industry with a Ad.
 I saw a [Ad](https://youtu.be/VMcvOVTXAZc) and

 >Isn't it great opportunity to me?
-I didn't go to the university (Well...
-I didn't graduate high school) and was into computer building and repairs and had some experiences with it.
+I didn't go to the university (<del>Well...
+I didn't graduate high school</del>) and was into computer building and repairs and had some experiences with it.

 So I decied to start it right away.
 And I changed my mind about Ads.
 Sometimes something little as Ad could change your whole life.